Cryptoparty-Ann-Arbor/badcrypt/readme.txt

 this repo has some DIY encryption that I am cooking up all by my lonesome (unless you join in!) it's all educational and all pretty non-functional.
 Enjoy some C++!

+admin_password_challenges

+A series of programming puzzles centered around the idea of faulty hashing or encryption implementations for you to exploit and break!
+Thwart Craig!

 smoke_hash.cpp:
 this is a simple example, you could have a hashing scheme where you said a=1, b=2, etc it would just be terribly obvious to a basic newspaper reader